20alex02/C/disk_usage/tests-cli/tests-readme.md

 * Optionally modify the tree structure.

 * Finally, execute your binary.
-The path to this binary is available in `$EXE` variable, for example
+The name to this binary is available in `$EXE` variable, for example

       du -s basic_tree